tim-hardcastle/Pipefish/README.md

 ```

 ## Communication between services: `exec`

+* Note: this way of doing things will soon be deprecated in favor of something which is less elegant but more consistent with Charm's standard methods for doing IO.
+You can't have everything.*

 The exec keyword allows one service to use the public functions and commands of another named service.
 The calling service is the inner scope.
 For example, if we have the script `examples/foo.ch`: